apache/incubator-kie-kogito-operator/README.md

 #### Running smoke tests

-The BDD tests do provide some smoke tests for a quick feedback on basics functionality:
+The BDD tests do provide some smoke tests for a quick feedback on basic functionality:

 ```bash
 $ make run-smoke-tests [key=value]*